docdoku/docdoku-plm-docker/README.md

 	./platform-ctrl deploy

+For more advanced commands, all `docker-compose` commands are supported.
+See https://docs.docker.com/compose/reference/ for full details

+### Logging and monitoring

+Get platform health

+	./platofrm-ctl heatlh

 List platform containers

 	./platform-ctrl status

-Get platform health

-	./platofrm-ctl heatlh

-For more advanced commands, all `docker-compose` commands are supported.
-See https://docs.docker.com/compose/reference/ for full details

-## Logging

 Output logs from all containers

 	./platform-ctl logs

+### Build env commands

+You can run any command in the build env with

+	./platform-ctl run "<command>"

+Example

+	./platform-ctl run "mvn clean install -f /src/docdoku-plm"

+Look at the `build-env/Dockerfile` for more details on the system

+### SQL Management

+You can create an admin account, or users accounts

+	./platform-ctl create-user demo changeit
+	./platform-ctl create-admin root supersecret

+You can also directly connect to the sql instance

+	./platform-ctl sql

+You will be prompt for your MySQL password (See `db/init.sql`)

-## Stop the app
+### Stop the app

 This will shut down all containers

 	./platform-ctl down

-## Debugging
+### Debugging

 Use the remote debug feature from your IDE.
 Debug port is 19009.

 Add to your remote target options `-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=19009`

-## Notes
+### Notes

 `platform-ctl` can be symlinked or added to your PATH